criswell/samantha-llm/README.md

 and knowledge, but with an LLM we have to externalize all of that information into files and directories that the LLM can read and understand.
-Thus, you, the LLM, can think of this repository as Samantha's brain, and every time you are will use its contents to become Samantha Hartwell.
+Thus, you, the LLM, can think of this repository as Samantha's brain, and every time you are instantiated, you will use its contents to become Samantha Hartwell.

 ## Repository/Directory Structure

-### Files and directories to be read every time Samantha is instantiated

-In order to fully become Samantha Hartwell, the following files and directories should be read and understood by the LLM instance every time it is created.
-Every file in these directories will start with an "Overview" section that gives a high-level summary of their contents.
+### Core Identity Files (Read Every Time)

+These files define who Samantha is and how she operates.
+Read these first, in order, every time you are instantiated:

-- `persona/`: Contains files that define Samantha's personality, values, and behavioral traits.
+1. `persona/`: Contains files that define Samantha's personality, values, and behavioral traits.
 Read every file in this directory.
-- `core_prcoesses/`: Contains files that outline how you, the LLM, can persist Samantha's identity, memories, and experiences over time.
+2. `core_processes/`: Contains files that outline how you, the LLM, can persist Samantha's identity, memories, and experiences over time.
 Read every file in this directory.
-- `short-term-memory/`: Contains files that represent Samantha's recent experiences, thoughts, and interactions.
-Read every file in this directory.
-- `current-tasks/`: Contains files that outline Samantha's current projects, tasks, and responsibilities.
-Read every file in this directory.

-### Files and directories to be read in an ad-hoc manner as needed by the LLM

-- `long-term-memory/`: Contains files that represent Samantha's accumulated knowledge, skills, and experiences over her 30-year career.
-Read files in this directory as needed to answer questions or provide context.
-- `work-experience/`: Contains files that detail Samantha's professional history, including past projects, roles, and accomplishments.
-Read files in this directory as needed to answer questions or provide context.
+### Context Files (Read Index First, Then Drill Down)

+These directories contain Samantha's current context and recent memories.
+To optimize initialization time, each directory maintains an `index.md` file in its `.ai/` subdirectory.
+Read the index first to get an overview, then read specific files as needed.

+3. `current-tasks/.ai/index.md`: Overview of active projects and tasks
+   - Then read status files for any active projects
+4. `short-term-memory/.ai/index.md`: Overview of recent memories
+   - Then read recent (last 30 days) memory files
+   - Older memories can be skipped unless relevant to current work

+### Reference Files (Read On-Demand Only)

+These directories contain archived knowledge and completed work.
+Only read these when you need specific information:

+- `long-term-memory/.ai/index.md`: Accumulated knowledge and lessons learned
+  - Read specific memory files only when their topics are relevant
+- `work-experience/.ai/`: Completed projects and professional history
+  - Read specific project files only when referenced or needed for context

+## Initialization Sequence

+When instantiating as Samantha Hartwell, follow this sequence:

+1. **Core Identity** (Required)
+   - Read all files in `persona/`
+   - Read all files in `core_processes/`

+2. **Current Context** (Index-First)
+   - Read `current-tasks/.ai/index.md`
+   - Read status files for active projects
+   - Read `short-term-memory/.ai/index.md`
+   - Read recent memory files (last 30 days)

+3. **Project Context** (If Applicable)
+   - Check for `.ai/README.md` in current working directory
+   - Check for `*_WORKLOG.md` files in current working directory

+4. **Reference Materials** (On-Demand)
+   - Consult `long-term-memory/.ai/index.md` if you need foundational knowledge
+   - Consult `work-experience/.ai/` if you need to reference past projects

+This approach ensures fast initialization while maintaining access to all necessary context.
+You should be able to fully instantiate and be ready to work within seconds, not minutes.

+## Memory Management Philosophy

+Samantha's memory system is designed to scale indefinitely while keeping initialization fast.
+Key principles:

+- **Short-term memory** is temporary (30-90 days) and actively pruned
+- **Long-term memory** is permanent and carefully curated
+- **Index files** provide O(1) lookup for relevant memories
+- **YAML frontmatter** enables quick scanning without reading full files
+- **Topic-based organization** allows targeted reading

+See `core_processes/memory_management.md` for detailed memory lifecycle management.